victronenergy/dbus-fronius/README.md

 The color control gui application contains several pages to change the behaviour of this application, especially settings on how to detect the inverters.

-In order to build the application for the color control you need a recent version of QT creator and the ccgx SDK.
+In order to build the application for the color control you need a linux system and a recent version of QT creator and the ccgx SDK.
 You can find the SDK here:

 https://www.victronenergy.com/live/open_source:ccgx:setup_development_environment

 This page also contains information on how to configure QT creator to use the CCGX cross compiler.
+Next you can load the project file software/dbus-fronius.pro in QT creator and create the CCGX binary.

 Testing on a linux PC
 =====================

-To compile on a (linux) PC you will also need a QT SDK (version 4.8.x), including QT D-Bus support.
+To compile and run on a (linux) PC you will also need a QT SDK (version 4.8.x), including QT D-Bus support.
 Because you do not have access to the system D-Bus (unless you run as root or adjust the D-Bus configuration) you should start the fronius application with: 'dbus-fronius --dbus session' Note that QT for windows does not support D-Bus, so you cannot build a windows executable.

 The dbus-fronius executable expects the CCGX settings manager (localsettings) to be running.